DII – Danish Innovation Index

 • Toys/Games

-In 2021, Aarhus University, Department of Management, established the Danish Innovation Index (DII) as part of an collaboration with partners from, among others, Norway (Norwegian School of Economics), Finland (Hanken School of Economics), and USA (Fordham University, NY).
-DII measures consumers’ perception of companies' innovativeness across various industries in the Danish market.
+In 2021, Aarhus University, Department of Management, established Danish Innovation Index (DII) as part of a collaboration with partners from, among others, Norway (Norwegian School of Economics), Finland (Hanken School of Economics), and USA (Fordham University, NY).
+DII set out to redefine the way companies assess their performance in terms of innovativeness across various industries in the Danish market.
+Today, DII measures more than 80 companies across 20 different industries.

 Innovation, by definition, requires the commercial application of a new idea, which means being made available on the market.
 Recognizing that it is customers’ adoption and usage decisions that determine the success of new products and, ultimately, of innovators themselves, this bottom-up approach to evaluating innovation efforts was developed*.

-*The Innovation Index was developed by Professor Tor W Andreassen (NHH/CSI), Professor Line Lervik Olsen (BI/NHH) and postdoctoral researcher Seidali Kurtmollaiev (NHH/CSI).
+*The Innovation Index was developed by Prof. Tor W Andreassen (NHH/CSI), Prof. Line Lervik Olsen (BI/NHH) and Dr. Seidali Kurtmollaiev (NHH/CSI).

 The Innovation Index is a theoretically derived measurement instrument that rests on two assumptions: